recursive-research/beta-protocol/README.md

 The Vault deployer sets the `fixedRate` and a `maxEth` state variables on deployment.
 The `fixedRate` is a number between 1 and 100, and is the APY that Vault depositors will receive at the end of the term. `maxEth` is the total amount of `ETH` deposits that the Vault will accept.
 It can be modified by the contract owner.

-During phase zero, users can deposit `ETH` or `WETH` into the Vault (using the `depositEth` or `depositWeth` functions), as long as their deposit doesn't cause the total amount of deposited `ETH` + `WETH` to be greater than `maxEth`.
-In return for their deposit, user receive an equivalent amount of the Vault's staking token.
-These deposits are not withdrawable until Phase Two.

-During this phase, users can also deposit into the Pool contract.
+After deployment, the vault owner will be able to deploy new pools by calling `deployPool`.
+This creates a new `Pool` instance for a `token`.
 Each pool is deployed with a few important arguments:

 - `vault`: the address of the vault.
 - `token`: the token that can be deposited into this Pool.
 - `pid`: this is the pool ID for the token's SushiSwap pool.
 - `sushiRewarder`: indicator how this token's SushiSwap pool receives Sushi rewards.
 Can be `MasterChef`, `MasterChefV2`, or `None`.

+The Vault doesn't allow new pools to be deployed for a token that already has a pool.
+However, in the case that the SushiRewarder or PID should be updated, the owner can override this check and deploy a new pool with the updated config.

+During phase zero, users can deposit `ETH` or `WETH` into the Vault (using the `depositEth` or `depositWeth` functions), as long as their deposit doesn't cause the total amount of deposited `ETH` + `WETH` to be greater than `maxEth`.
+In return for their deposit, user receive an equivalent amount of the Vault's staking token.
+These deposits are not withdrawable until Phase Two.

 The pool allows users to deposit the Pool's token into the contract while the Vault is in Phase Zero.
 For their deposit, users receive a 1:1 amount of the Pool's staking token.
 These deposits are not withdrawable until the vault is in Phase Two.